 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, codified at 20 USC 1092 (f).as a part of the Higher Education Act of 1965, is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.
 All public and private institutions of postsecondary education participating in federal student aid programs are subject to it.

 The Clery Act requires that institutions disclose four general categories of crimes:

 - Hate Crimes

 - Alcohol, Drug and Weapons Arrests and Referrals for Disciplinary Action

-TSJC is committed to the safety of our campus students and will work with closely with local, state and federal law enforcement if one of our students has been reported missing to them.
-TSJC maintains a Missing Student Notification disclosure is outlined in the annual Campus Security Report and on the TSJC website.
-For more the full policy, click here.
+TSC is committed to the safety of our campus students and will work with closely with local, state and federal law enforcement if one of our students has been reported missing to them.
+TSC maintains a Missing Student Notification disclosure is outlined in the annual Campus Security Report and on the TSC website.

 PREPARATION, PUBLICATION AND DISTRIBUTION OF INFORMATION